 In the field of culture, 130 books were added to the Book Monuments portal of the National Digital Library of Russia in 2022.
 As part of the Big Tour Programme of the All-Russian Touring and Concert Plan, 16 national theatres performed on tour in 12 regions of the country.
 The impressive 54 performances in the indigenous languages of the peoples of Russia were played.
-As part Session "Languages of Indigenous Peoples of the North, Siberia and the Far East as the Basis of the Cultural Heritage of Multinational Russia", 2023 of the We Are Russia Programme of the All-Russian Touring and Concert Plan, 44 national performance groups visited 72 regions of the country and performed 371 concerts.
+As part of the We Are Russia Programme of the All-Russian Touring and Concert Plan, 44 national performance groups visited 72 regions of the country and performed 371 concerts.